This post may contain affiliate links, view our disclosure policy.

 Once you’ve secured a parking spot in Apgar Village (which can be difficult to find), walk to the shore of Lake McDonald (you can’t miss it!).

-Here you will experience amazing views of Lake McDonald and the surrounding mountain range.
+You will experience amazing views of Lake McDonald and the surrounding mountain range.

 From the shore of Lake McDonald, purchase a 1-hour kayak rental from Apgar Rentals which allows you to experience the beauty of this lake firsthand.